ElliotConnell/Learning/README.md

 > space for learning

-create new repository on github
+create new repository on github.

+follow instructions for authentication with SSH key. instructions are from github not SSH

 ## git commands